Enable or Disable Sound Keys in Ubuntu Linux

 Here’s how you can enable or disable it.

-Ubuntu Linux keeps most of its settings in one place.
-You can adjust everything from system configurations to user accounts and updates within the System Settings panel.
+Most Ubuntu Linux settings live inside a single control center where you can manage system configurations, user accounts, and updates within the System Settings panel.

 To turn it off, flip the switch back to the Off position.